-Our latest review of the central London office market looks at activity in central London during the final quarter of the year.
+Our latest review of the central London office market looks at activity in central London during the second quarter of the year.

-Central London prime rents increased by 1.2% during the quarter.
-This was the second quarter of rental increase after five successive quarters of negative or no growth.
-Prime rents are now 2.1% up on the same time last year.
+Central London prime rents increased by 0.2% on last year.
+This was the third consecutive quarter of rental increase after five successive quarters of negative or no growth, although the rate is slowing.
+Prime rents are now 3.2% up on the same time last year.

 Q2 2018 investment volumes totalled £5.8 billion across 51 deals, a 41% rise on the 5-year average, largely the result of several significant deals over £200 million.